RexOps/rexify-website/content/docs/guides/using_modules_and_templates.md

     server ntp02.company.tld
     ```

 If you now want to distribute different ntp.conf files per environment you can add multiple ntp.conf files to that directory.
 Rex will than decide with the help of the -E $env cli parameter which file to use.
-Rex first try to find a file named ntp.conf.$environment and if that file does not exist it fallback to ntp.conf.
+Rex first try to find a file named ntp.conf.$environment and if that file does not exist it falls back to ntp.conf.

     ```
     .